4cscc/4cscc-lab-manual/book/lessons/atmospheric-sensing-2/lesson.md

-# Weather sensing
+# Atmospheric sensing, posting data to an online dashboard

 In this lesson we'll collect temperature, humidity, and air pressure data from a sensor and post it to an online dashboard.
+You can also post data from your VOC and PM sensors to the same dashboard - for a challenge after getting this code to work, try sending other data to the dashboard.

 ## Parts list